francis-clairicia/EasyNetwork/README.md

 # These TypeAliases are there to help you understand
 # where requests and responses are used in the code
-RequestType: TypeAlias = Any
+type RequestType = Any
-ResponseType: TypeAlias = Any
+type ResponseType = Any

 class JSONProtocol(StreamProtocol[ResponseType, RequestType]):